ux-capture/ux-capture/docs/testing-instrumentation/README.md

 ## Step-by-step guide

+You can find the example page tested at https://www.ux-capture.org/examples/

-These steps can be used either in dev or prod:
+These steps can be used either in devevelopment or production environments:

 1. Navigate to your page that contains the UXCapture instrumentation.
 Open Chrome DevTools Elements tab and delete `<head>` and `<body>` tags to keep the URL, but make the page empty.
 This will help show empty frames at the beginning of image capture in the next step.